 In addition, the JDDJ trademarks are licensed from JD Group.
 On April 26, 2016, we entered into a series of trademark licensing agreements with JD Group.
-Pursuant to the licensing terms, JD Group continues to own the relevant JDDJ trademarks and licenses the exclusive use of such trademarks to us infinitely until either of the earliest of (i) mutual agreement to terminate the trademark licensing; (ii) expiration of the terms of such trademarks; or (iii) JD Group's termination of the trademark licensing upon happening of certain triggering events, such as the decrease of JD Group's shareholding percentage in our company to a certain degree on a fully diluted basis, or any material adverse influence to JD Group's brand and reputation caused by our licensed use of such trademarks or the termination of JD Group's business cooperation agreement with us.
-If any of the event happens and JD Group terminates its license of the JDDJ trademarks to us, our business could be disrupted, and our results of operations may be materially and adversely affected.
+Pursuant to the licensing terms, JD Group continues to own the relevant JDDJ trademarks and licenses the exclusive use of such trademarks to us infinitely until either of the earliest of (i) mutual agreement to terminate the trademark licensing; (ii) expiration of the terms of such trademarks; or (iii) JD Group's termination of the trademark licensing upon happening of certain triggering events, such as the decrease of JD Group's shareholding percentage in our company to a certain degree on a fully diluted basis, or any material adverse influence to JD Group's brand and reputation caused by our licensed use of such trademarks to us, our business could be disrupted, and our results of operations may be materially and adversely affected.
 In addition, if JD Group, as the owner of JDDJ trademarks, fails to maintain or renew the registration status of such trademarks, our use of JDDJ brand will also be adversely affected.
 Further, to the extent the brand and reputation of JD Group suffers any negative publicity, especially those involving any similar trademarks or any other trademarks owned or used by JD Group, our reputation may be negatively affected by virtue of our various collaboration with JD Group.

 We also rely on JD Group on certain operational support services, including traffic support, logistic cooperation, marketing and promotion services, and other managerial services.
-For example, approximately 30% of total traffic to JDDJ platform had come from JD.com in the twelve months ended March 31, 2020.
+For example, approximately 30% of total traffic to JDDJ platform had come from JD.com in 2020.

 We cannot assure you that we will continue to maintain our cooperative relationships with our major strategic investors and their respective affiliates in the future.
 Our current cooperation landscape with JD Group and Walmart Group are set forth in our business cooperation agreements with them, respectively, covering our collaboration with JD Group regarding user traffic, supply chain, marketing and other cooperation, and our collaboration with Walmart Group regarding omni-channel initiative and expansion plan.
 However, we may not be able to successfully extend or renew our business cooperation agreements with JD Group and Walmart Group upon expiration of the current terms or early termination of the agreements on commercially reasonable terms or at all and may therefore be prohibited or restricted to conduct relevant business.
 This could materially disrupt our operations and result in significant alternative expenses, which could adversely affect our reputation, business, financial condition and results of operations.
-For details of the terms of our business cooperation agreements with JD Group and Walmart Group, please see "Business-Our Strategic Partners."
+For details of the terms of our business cooperation agreements with JD Group and Walmart Group, please see "Item 4.
+Information on the Company-B. Business Overview -Our Strategic Partners."